What Is a Server and How Does It Power My Website?

 The client-server model describes how network-connected computers interact with one another.
 One computer is the server and it serves information to other computers which are commonly referred to as clients.
 In this model, you always have one server entity (even if the server entity is comprised of multiple interconnected machines like a server cluster), but you may have an unlimited number of clients.

 The clients interact with the server through a request-response cycle.
 This cycle governs how information is transmitted between the client and the server.
 The client-server interaction begins with the client sending a request to the server.
-The server receives this request, acts upon it, and sends back some sort of information, acknowledgement, or a response.
+The server receives this request, acts upon it, and sends back some sort of information, acknowledgment, or response.

 The request-response cycle is a term used to describe how a client and a server interact.
 The client sends a request.
 This request is then processed by the server and it sends a response back.